 See All Bespoke Unit Dress Shoe Guides

-If you’re looking for a specific exotic skin, Ascot also offers a made-to-order service where you can design a shoe alongside Karl or one of his assistants.
+If you’re looking for a specific exotic skin, Ascot also offers a bespoke and made-to-order service where you can select alligator or crocodile skins and design a shoe alongside Karl or one of his assistants.

 The product of six generations of shoemakers, Carmina was founded in 1997 by José Albaladejo.
 His grandfather, Matías Pujadas owned a workshop in Inca in the late 19th Century while his father, Matteo, established one of Mallorca’s first factories that specialised in Goodyear welted shoes.